azadecon/azadecon/README.md

 I am `Arshad Azad`, a PreDoc at [DDL](https://www.devdatalab.org/team).
 Previously, I have been a Program Associate with the _Strategic Public Finance_ team at [CEGIS](https://api.cegis.org/arshad-azad).

-Previously, have been an RA with [Prof. Meghna Agarwala](https://www.ashoka.edu.in/profile/meghna-agarwala-3/) at Ashoka University.
+I have also worked as an RA with [Prof. Meghna Agarwala](https://www.ashoka.edu.in/profile/meghna-agarwala-3/) at Ashoka University.

 Check out my [website](https://azadecon.github.io) or you could reach me [here](mailto:azadecon@gmail.com).